valkey-io/valkey-doc/topics/bloomfilters.md

 The consumption of memory by a single Bloom object is limited to a default of 128 MB (configurable in the bloom module), which is the size of the in-memory data structure not the capacity of the Bloom object.
 You can check the amount of memory consumed by a Bloom object by using the BF.INFO command.
 When a bloom filter scales out it will add another filter, there is a limit on the number of filters that can be added.
 This filter limit will change depending on the false positive rate, capacity, expansion and tightening ratio, where this filter limit is specified on the memory limit of the bloom objects.

-We have implemented an optional argument into insert (VALIDATESCALETO) that can help you determine the max capacity of the objects on creation.
+We have implemented an optional argument into BF.INSERT (VALIDATESCALETO) that can help you determine the max capacity of the objects on creation.
 The VALIDATESCALETO when specified would check a few things, the first is that when a bloom filter has scaled out to the desired capacity will the tightening ratio reach zero, and if so we will reject the creation.
 The second thing it will check is that once we reach the capacity that is desired will the bloom object be less than the max memory limit (by default 128 MB).

 There is also a way to check the max capacity that can be reached for Bloom objects.
 Using MAXSCALEDCAPACITY in BF.INFO will provide the exact capacity that the bloom object can reach.

 Example usage for a default bloom object: